 Giving is an important part of our worship.
 The best way to give is to visit apbc.net/give where it’s easy and secure to give regularly or as a one off gift.

 There will also be reminders of ways you can give online on the screen before, during and after the gathering, as well as at the info zone in the Auditorium.

-We’re going to be making lots of space to receive the Holy Spirit together, to encounter God.
+We’re going to be making space to receive the Holy Spirit together, to encounter God.
 We won’t be calling people forward for prayer or laying hands on people like we usually do.
 Instead, you’ll be the ministry team!
 You’ll get to pray for yourself.